aepinilla/preprocess_eeg/README.md

 # Preprocess EEG

 ## Description
-This is a simple Python script for preprocessing EEG signals stored in a XDF file, the file format commonly used to store data streamed using [LabStreamingLayer (LSL)](https://github.com/sccn/labstreaminglayer).
+This is a simple Python script for preprocessing EEG signals stored in a XDF file, the format commonly used to store data streamed using [LabStreamingLayer (LSL)](https://github.com/sccn/labstreaminglayer).

 The preprocessing steps are the following: